animal-tree/Another-Version/2-Opposing-views.md

 ## Suing

-I could sue, but is that "credit" really the kind I want to "compensate" for my physical appearance with?
+I could sue, but is that really the kind of "credit" I want to get to "compensate" for my physical appearance with?
 Not really, I’d rather do something that I myself would find attractive in another person.

 Whether or not I'm ruling it out must, out of narrative necessity, be left a mystery until the ["Faith"](#4-faith) chapter.